Most business leaders spend the majority of their time negotiating. This includes:

 - Ensuring contracts are fair to all parties

-- Persuading investors your company offers the desired return
+- Persuading investors that the company offers the desired return

 It is surprising how few leaders ever take the time to deeply hone their negotiation abilities.
 How many times have we heard that a negotiation would have gone very differently, but for a few circumstances outside of the negotiator’s control?
 The savvy negotiator always gets the best deal, regardless of the circumstances, because they know they have employed all of the negotiation tools in their toolkit.
 Here are a few.